IMG_6841.jpeg

 Currency & Tipping

-Alaska uses the USD.
+Alaska uses the dollar (USD).
 Credit cards are accepted nearly everywhere in larger towns, but having a small amount of cash on you is a good idea.
-Tipping is always appreciated for servers and hotel staff.
+Tipping is always appreciated for servers, hotel staff, and tour guides.

 Climate

 The name of the game in Alaska is LAYERS!
-Weather can run the gamut from cold and snowy, to rainy and chilly, to hot & muggy.
+Weather can run the gamut from cold and snowy to rainy and chilly to hot and muggy.
 A good rain jacket with a removable inner lining is a great asset in Alaska - here’s my favorite.
 It’s expensive, but a great investment and it will work in any climate.
 It will last forever if you take care of it.
 Depending on your plans, you may want to bring some waterproof clothing as well.

 When to go

-High season (the peak for crowds and prices) for Alaska is between June - August.
+High season (the peak for crowds and prices) for Alaska is between June and August.
 This is the time when there are more sunny days and warmer temperatures, but you’ll also find tons of visitors in every town.
-In May & September, the temperatures are a bit cooler than the summer months, but are still generally very mild.
-The “shoulder seasons”, as May & September are called, are less busy, less expensive, and you don’t have to worry as much about mosquitos, which can be awful in the summer!
+In May and September, the temperatures are a bit cooler than the summer months, but are still generally very mild.
+The “shoulder seasons”, as May and September are called, are less busy, less expensive, and you don’t have to worry as much about mosquitoes, which can be awful in the summer!

 Outlets